 The Second Wave Jersey again was made from some very comfortable, lightweight material which would lend itself well to those grinding high speed flats as well as long days in the mountains when the temperatures rise.
 The addition of a wide silicone gripper along the bottom of the jersey was very welcome as it held itself bang in place all the time and stopped the front from riding up.
 This coupled with the modern long arms we are seeing, and a great cut proved to really bring the kit together.
-The only thing I felt was a feature for features sake was the small zipped pocket as this was a touch small and did not offer the feature of waterproofing like you see a lot nowadays.@TokyoFixed have helped to grow our #Cycling culture and their current lines are not disappointing.
+The only thing I felt was a feature for features sake was the small zipped pocket as this was a touch small and did not offer the feature of waterproofing like you see a lot nowadays.@TokyoFixed have helped to grow our #Cycling culture and their current lines are sweet!.
 Click To Tweet

 To finish it off, the cap just tied the kit off looks-wise perfectly.
 It was not made of any ground breaking fabrics but as I have come to realise some things should just be left alone and the cotton cap is one of them.

 Overall, this is a great looking and really comfortable kit which will keep you noticed whether your smashing crits or riding those roads less travelled.